parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/smart_contract_examples/6_my_pool.md

 # Example - My Pool

-In the last chapter of the tutorial, we are going to talk about how to use [staking commands](../../../fundamentals/transactions.md#staking-commands) in smart contracts.
+We are going to study how to use [staking commands](../../../fundamentals/transactions.md#staking-commands) in smart contracts.

 In ParallelChain Mainnet, there are six different staking commands: